Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Partial differential Chow varieties of a certain type exist

-In this section, we will show that $\Delta$-Chow varieties of index $(n,d,s,r)$ exist for all chosen $n, d, s, r$.
+In this section, we will show that $\Delta$-Chow varieties $\Delta$-Chow$(n,d,s,r)$ exist for all chosen $n, d, s, r$.
 Similar to the ordinary differential case, the main idea is to first definably embed $G_{(n,d,s,r)}$ into a finite disjoint union $\ml C$ of the chosen algebraic Chow varieties and then show the image of $G_{(n,d,s,r)}$ is a definable subset of $\ml C$.
-So, the language from model theory of partial differentially closed fields (see \cite{mcgrail, pierce, sanchez}) will be used and we assume $\ml E$ is a $\Delta$-closed field of characteristic $0$ (i.e., $\ml E \models \text{DCF}_{0,m}$) throughout this section.
+So the language from model theory of partial differentially closed fields (see \cite{mcgrail, pierce, sanchez}) will be used.
+Assume $\ml E$ is a saturated $\Delta$-closed field of characteristic $0$ (i.e., $\ml E \models \text{DCF}_{0,m}$) and $\mb A^n=\ml E^n$ throughout this section.